How To Escape The Rat Race

 The idea was to pursue activities that interested us, to ‘earn’ from doing what we enjoyed doing.
 The risk was ours, and so was the reward.
 We wanted to work away from the ‘workforce’ and ‘system’.
 To no longer have to answer to somebody, or deal with so called ‘office politics’.

-Exit The Rat Race
+Escape The Rat Race Blog

 The business slowly grew into something we would measure as a success: It could just about cover our monthly expenses.